0xS4cr/0xS4cr/README.md

 - 📄 Know about my story [my career path is one of constant reinvention.
 After a decisive career change, I returned to my first love: web development, with a predilection for the front-end.
 At 36, creativity, design, immersion and user interface design are not just skills, but passions that drive every project.](my career path is one of constant reinvention.
 After a decisive career change, I returned to my first love: web development, with a predilection for the front-end.
 At 36, creativity, design, immersion and user interface design are not just skills, but passions that drive every project.)

-- ⚡ Fun fact **L'apprentissage est un voyage sans fin, et j'accueille chaque nouvelle technologie comme une opportunité.
-Je m'adapte rapidement, car pour moi, les langages de programmation sont des outils pour réaliser votre vision, et non des obstacles.**
+- ⚡ Fun fact **Learning is a never-ending journey, and I welcome every new technology as an opportunity.
+I'm quick to adapt, because for me, programming languages are tools for realizing your vision, not obstacles.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">